To Be Blessed Like Simon Peter

 “Jesus answered and said to him, “Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.”
 Matthew 18:17 NKJV

-The lesson here is that the wisdom of the world, the determinations of the natural mind will always confuse you at best and deceive you at worst.
+The lesson here is that the wisdom of the world, the determination of the natural mind will always confuse you at best and deceive you at worst.
 All the natural wisdom of the spiritual leaders of the time had drawn wrong conclusions regarding who Jesus was.
-Why, because the wisdom of the flesh and this natural world will always mislead you concerning spiritual realities.
-Peter even had to choose to disregard his natural instincts and wisdom, when he confessed that Jesus was the Messiah and the Son of God.
+Why?
+Because the wisdom of the flesh and this natural world will always mislead you concerning spiritual realities.
+Peter had to choose to disregard his natural instincts and wisdom when he confessed that Jesus was the Messiah and the Son of God.
 He saw Jesus every day while Jesus was in the natural human body.
 Peter would have seen Jesus sweat, get dirty, do all the things that the natural body does.
-Would he have had time thinking that this is God?
+Would he have been thinking that this is God?
 He gets sweaty and smelly just like me, how can that be?
-The natural mind would have made it so difficult for Peter to believe and say that Jesus was the Son of God.
+The natural mind would have made it very difficult for Peter to believe and say that Jesus was the Son of God.

-However, Peter chose to listen to the Word (That being Jesus and all that He had demonstrated and taught) and not to listen to the wisdom of flesh and blood.
+However, Peter made a choice to listen to the Word (That being Jesus and all He had demonstrated and taught) and not listen to the wisdom of flesh and blood.

 We have the opportunity every day to make that same choice.
 We can believe what our senses tell us and what we perceive from the natural world we live in, or we can choose to believe the promises of the Word.
-Jesus told Peter that was blessed because he had the faith to believe the Word and not the wisdom of the world and the flesh.
-You and I are likewise blessed when we make that choice and speak the Word and not the world.
+Jesus told Peter that he was blessed because he had the faith to believe the Word and not the wisdom of the world and the flesh.
+Likewise, you and I are blessed when we make that choice and speak the Word and not the world.
 Flesh and blood may say that you are broke, or that you are headed for divorce, or that you have a disease or sickness.
 Instead, choose to believe the Word which is filled with promises of deliverance for you and then speak boldly as did Peter.
-Then you will enjoy the “blessings” of victory through Jesus.
+It is then that you will enjoy the “blessings” of victory through Jesus.